IzabellaRaulin/snap/docs/TASKS.md

 ```
 More on cron expressions can be found here: https://godoc.org/github.com/robfig/cron

+- **others custom schedule**
+Snap is designed in a way where custom schedulers can easily be dropped in.
+If a custom schedule is used, it may require more key/value pairs in the schedule section of the manifest.

 #### Max-Failures

 By default, Snap will disable a task if there are 10 consecutive errors from any plugins within the workflow.
 The configuration
 can be changed by specifying the number of failures value in the task header.
 If the `max-failures` value is -1, Snap will
 not disable a task with consecutive failure.
 Instead, Snap will sleep for 1 second for every 10 consecutive failures
 and retry again.

 If you intend to run tasks with `max-failures: -1`, please also configure `max_plugin_restarts: -1` in [snap daemon control configuration section](SNAPTELD_CONFIGURATION.md).